sourcegraph/careers/job-descriptions/growth-biz-ops.md

 Our values:

 - **Inclusivity**.
-To build a product that serves the needs of all developers, we need to have a diverse team.
-Sourcegraph is an equal opportunity workplace; we embrace diversity and welcome people from all backgrounds and communities.
+To build a product that serves the needs of all developers, we are building a diverse team that is distributed across the world.
+Sourcegraph is an equal opportunity workplace; we welcome people from all backgrounds and communities.
 - **Openness**.
 We are an [open company](https://docs.sourcegraph.com/dev/open_source_open_company): our code, our product roadmap, and our company processes are public.
 This transparency helps us rapidly gather feedback from our customers so we can iterate, learn, and deliver the best product.
 - **Progress**.
 We make continuous progress on our product by [releasing a new version of Sourcegraph every month](https://docs.sourcegraph.com/dev/releases).
 Check out [our product roadmap](https://docs.sourcegraph.com/dev/roadmap) to see what we are working on next.
 We also hold [regular retrospectives](https://docs.sourcegraph.com/dev/retrospectives) to learn how we can work better as a team.